k8pil/gpt-3/README.md

+Sure!
+Here's a cleaner version of your README:

+---

 # Modern GPT-3 Website

 A modern, fully responsive website built with React, showcasing GPT-3's capabilities with beautiful UI/UX design and smooth animations.